Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 Here are the main tasks they handle:

 Another excellent option is working for a startup company.
 This job can offer you a unique experience that differs from working at a larger corporation.
-These companies are typically smaller and require their employees to “wear different hats.”
+These companies are typically smaller and require their employees to wear different hats.

-You’ll have the opportunity to tackle diverse tasks, learn new concepts, and work closely with your team members.
+You can tackle diverse tasks, learn new concepts, and work closely with your team members.
 By the time you get into law school, group work will be a breeze!

-Start-up roles typically earn around $109,929 per year on average.
+For example, entry-level finance associates can make $36 an hour.
 However, this can vary quite a bit depending on the company's stage, the industry, and the role itself.

 Here’s what people usually do in start-up roles: